Lute Olson, Hall of Fame coach, Arizona icon, dies at 85

 Olson’s family said he died Thursday evening.
 The cause of death wasn’t given.

-”Coach Olson is the absolute best, one of the greatest coaches ever and one of the greatest human beings ever,” Georgia Tech coach and former Arizona player Josh Pasnter tweeted. ”My feelings of gratitude and appreciation cannot be put in words.
+“Coach Olson is the absolute best, one of the greatest coaches ever and one of the greatest human beings ever,” Georgia Tech coach and former Arizona player Josh Pastner tweeted.
+“My feelings of gratitude and appreciation cannot be put in words.
 I love him dearly.
 My heart hurts, but I know he is now in heaven.
-May god bless his family. (hash)RIP”
+May god bless his family. #RIP”

 Olson spent 24 seasons at Arizona, revitalizing a fan base in the desert while transforming a program that had been to the NCAA Tournament just three times in 79 years before he was hired in 1983.